Can Dogs Eat Ice Cream?

 Another hidden hazard in ice cream is xylitol.
 Even if you’re not opting for a low-sugar or sugar-free option, xylitol is a common sweetener.
 It’s also poisonous to dogs.
 So, not only is it one of the common holiday hazards for dogs, but it could be lurking in your ice cream too.

-5. Ice Cream Can Cause Weight Gain
+6. Ice Cream Can Cause Weight Gain

-Severely overweight dogs have a lot of issues.
+If you’re giving some to your dog in addition to other treats and not making sure they get enough exercise, it can lead to weight gain.
+Severely overweight dogs can have a lot of issues.
 Depending on the breed, it can have even bigger effects.
 A snub-nosed dog breed, for example, is already prone to respiratory issues.
 If they are overweight on top of it, they have even more trouble breathing.

 Dog-Friendly Ice Cream Alternatives

-You shouldn’t let your dog eat ice cream for a variety of reasons, but that does not mean you can’t give them a similar treat that is safer and healthier for them.
-There are plenty of options for ice cream for dogs that you can make at home or buy in the store.
+You shouldn’t let your dog eat your ice cream for a variety of reasons, but that does not mean you can’t give them a similar treat that is safer and healthier for them.
+There are plenty of options for dog-friendly ice cream that you can make at home or buy in the store.
 And, you won’t have to worry about them upsetting your dog’s stomach or causing other issues down the road.